That time when our team’s research with Japanese islanders resulted in the design of an innovative Japanese school, which opened in 2019

 College of the Atlantic

-Our international student team was invited to the island to create a local social innovation.
-We were warmly welcomed by media coverage from the local tv station and newspaper articles, which helped raise awareness about our research project for the locals.
+Our international student team was invited to the island to research and propose a local social innovation.
+Media coverage from the local tv station and newspaper articles helped raise awareness about our research project for the locals, who warmly welcomed us.

 Figure 1: The student team interviewed teens, young adults, community leaders, town elders, and business owners about the economic needs of their community.